Table of Contents

 Before you begin writing, make sure you know how to write a CV in a way that best emphasises your strengths.

-But to get hired for your dream role in the construction industry, you’ll need to market yourself the same way you’d promote your portfolio to your clients.
+To get hired for your dream role in the construction industry, you’ll need to market yourself to employers in the same way you’d promote yourself to clients.

-Here are four essential tips to give your construction CV a perfect finish:
+Here are three essential tips to give your construction CV a perfect finish:

 Here are hard skills to include on your construction CV: